-HF Ham Radios - by Kenwood, Icom, Yaesu, Ten-tec, Elecraft and Alinco
+HF ham radio by Kenwood TS/Icom IC/Yaesu FT, Ten-tec, Elecraft and Alinco

 Here is a page with HF radio lists, or tables, showing current mobile and base hf ham radios and transceivers, with frequency bands and sizes with links to each model's homepage.
 That is Kenwood, Icom, Yaesu, Elecraft, Ten-tec and Alinco.
 Of course there may still be some last discontinued models in some stores' supplies.
 But first, the current ones.

 I would also like to add discontinued hf radios but It takes so much time so maybe.

 Images and a brief information for each radio will be added later.
 Such as basic specifications, links to manuals, reviews and mods etc.

 Now on the 7th August 2015 the page has been updated and will need some more updates.